learnapollo/learnapollo/content/tutorial-ios/ios-01.md

 After you executed this step, navigate to the root directory of the project in a terminal and run `pod install`.

-## Setting Up The Apollo Environment
+## Setting up the Apollo Environment

 Unlike most other dependencies that are installed with Cocoapods, we are not quite done with setting up the environment after running `pod install`.
 That is because the **Apollo iOS client** depends on an additional tool called `apollo-codegen`.
 With every time you build the Xcode project, this tool needs to run before the actual compilation process.
-The reason for this is that the tool will scan your project for any `.graphql` files and generate a Swift file called `API.swift` which contains your GraphQL types.
+The reason for this is that the tool will scan your project for any `.graphql` files and generate a Swift file called `API.swift` which contains your GraphQL _types_.
 A major advantage of this approach is that we can leverage the Swift type system to make sure we are only querying data that we need, and the compiler will catch any potential issues for us before runtime.

 > Note: The [Apollo iOS Guide](http://dev.apollodata.com/ios/index.html) also contains detailled information about setup and usage of the **Apollo iOS client**.